 Services for survivors during incarceration include: Crisis intervention via 24-hour helpline & by mail; hospital accompaniment during forensic exams; information & referrals.

-Services for loved ones: Family and friends may receive support, information, and referrals from TCWRC staff or volunteers, who will provide these services while maintaining survivor confidentiality.
+Services for loved ones: Family and friends may receive support, information and referrals from ToC staff, who will provide these services while maintaining survivor confidentiality.

 Fees: Services are free

-Additional Information: TCWRC has bilingual Spanish-speaking staff and also utilizes a language line when needed or for other languages.
+Additional Information: ToC has bilingual Spanish-speaking staff and an ASL Interpreter volunteer.
+A language line is utilized when needed for other languages.